forem/forem/docs/getting-started/branching.md

 title: Creating a Feature Branch
 ---

-# Creating a Feature / Bug Branch
+# Creating a feature/bug branch

 When you are working on a bug, feature, or improvement, you will need to create a branch.

+Generally, it can be helpful to prefix a branch name with `feature` or `bug` to denote what kind of code a reviewer can expect to find on the branch.

-For features or improvement, you will create a branch as follows:
+For features or improvement, you should create a branch as follows:

 ```
-git checkout -b feature/that-new-feature`
+git checkout -b feature/that-new-feature
 ```

-For a bug branch, you will do as follows:
+For a bug branch, you should do as follows:

 ```
-bug/fixing-that-bug
+git checkout -b bug/fixing-that-bug
 ```